 Video lesson

-To conclude the article, let's leave a video lesson given by sensei Luiz Rafael, showing and explaining some sentences that use 通り (toori).
+To conclude the article, we will leave a video lesson taught by Sensei Luiz Rafael, showing and explaining some sentences that use 通り (toori).

 私は通りすがりの旅人です。